PHOTOS FROM OUR CUSTOMERS

 Appearance and Grooming

-This rustic breed is a bit longer than they are tall.
-They have slightly rounded heads, medium-length muzzles and almond-shaped eyes.
-The coat may be straight or slightly wavy, and should have feathering on the back of the legs, and a mane and frill around the neck.
 The base colors for this breed are usually black or reddish brown.
 White, tan, and beige colors appear in patches over the fur.
 Merles are identified by a mottled appearance across a black or red coat, causing the base to appear lighter.
-In a merle pattern a black base color is faded to bluish grey, they are known as a blue merle Mini Australian Shepherd.
+In a merle pattern, a black base color is faded to bluish grey.
+Merles are known as blue merle Mini Australian Shepherd.
 The breed’s double coat features a thick outer layer with a downy undercoat.
-Because of the thick coat you can expect a lot of shedding.
+Because of the thick coat, you can expect a lot of shedding.
 Daily brushing will keep the bulk of the shedding down while also keeping their fur clean of dirt and debris.

 These affectionate and loyal companions are full of boundless energy and need to let it all out in daily work and play.
 They have a strong instinctual need to keep their family safe.
 Though they are generally not aggressive with people, their desire to protect their family can make them anxious around strangers.
 Early socialization is the best way to curb their anxiety.